czbiohub-sf/MERFISH-mouse-comparison/README.md

 Welcome to the MERFISH mouse comparison study!
 This repository contains Jupyter notebooks for generating figures for "Comparative analysis of MERFISH spatial transcriptomics with bulk and single-cell RNA sequencing".

 # Data
 The processed data to generate the figures are avilable from figshare: LINK.
 To run the notebooks, make sure that the data folder is in the same directory that this repository is in.
+Make sure that all .zip files in RawData/ are unzipped into their respective folders.
 See the sample folder structure below:

 Sample folder structure:
 ```
 root
 ├── data/
+│   ├── RawData/
 │   ├── BulkData/
 │   ├── Images/
 │   ├── SingleCellData/